blindaa121/iType/README.md

 ![iType Demo](demo/giphy.gif)

 # Gameplay
 To begin the game, the player may choose a level of difficulty under 'Choose your level'.
-The range of difficulty spans from Warmup (Easy), Warmed-Up (Medium), and Wordsmith (Hard).
-Depending on the chosen level, the countdown will vary from 5 to 1 second(s), and update respectively.
+The range of difficulty spans from Easy, Medium, to Hard.
+Depending on the chosen level, the countdown will vary from 5 to 2 second(s), and update respectively.

 ```
 #index.html